SOFTS-Robusta coffee gains amid prolonged Asia tightness, arabica rallies

-LONDON, June 1 (Reuters) - Robusta coffee futures on the ICE exchange rallied on Thursday with further reports of supply tightness in top producing and exporting region Asia, while arabica coffee also rosefollowing sharp losses last month.
+NEW YORK/LONDON, June 1 (Reuters) - Robusta coffee futures on the ICE exchange rallied on Thursday with further reports of supply tightness in top producing and exporting region Asia, while arabica coffee also rose.

 COFFEE

-* A local trader in top exporter Vietnam said not only has the country all but run out of stock to export for now, he expects output will decline next season as farmers continue to switch to growing other fruit.
+* A local trader in top exporter Vietnam said not only has the country all but run out of stock to export for now, he expects output will decline next season.

 * Traders in No. 2 exporter Indonesia said local exporters are scrambling for supply.